So Easy (To Fall in Love): Critical reception

-The song received generally positive reviews.
-Thomas Smith of Billboard ranked it as the third best song from The Art of Loving and lauded Dean's performance in bossa nova, describing the song to be "perhaps the most forthright attempt at reviving Astrud Gilberto's impactful and achingly beautiful vocals alongside a lithe percussion section."
-Rhea Hagiwara of The Skinny described the song as a "charming number that highlights Dean's wide range of vocal inflections, whether endearing, confident or flirtatious, accompanied by a playful assortment of instrumentation and backing vocals."
-Helen Brown of The Independent called the song "sweet-strummed" and wrote "Backing vocals are layered like chiffon as cocktail piano notes shimmy around a Bacharach and David-indebted trumpet."
-Larisha Paul of Rolling Stone commented on the song, "The saccharine jazz pop standout calls to mind the glamour of Diana Ross."
+The song received universal acclaim.
+Thomas Smith of Billboard ranked it as the third best song from The Art of Loving and lauded Dean's performance in bossa nova, describing the song to be "perhaps the most forthright attempt at reviving Astrud Gilberto's impactful and achingly beautiful vocals alongside a lithe percussion section".
+Rhea Hagiwara of The Skinny described the song as a "charming number that highlights Dean's wide range of vocal inflections, whether endearing, confident or flirtatious, accompanied by a playful assortment of instrumentation and backing vocals".
+Helen Brown of The Independent called the song "sweet-strummed" and wrote "Backing vocals are layered like chiffon as cocktail piano notes shimmy around a Bacharach and David-indebted trumpet".
+Larisha Paul of Rolling Stone commented on the song, "The saccharine jazz pop standout calls to mind the glamour of Diana Ross".

+Commercial performance

+In the United Kingdom, the song debuted at number nine on the UK singles chart, becoming Dean's fourth song to reach the top 10.
+The song was at its peak at number two for two consecutive weeks between 26 February 2026 and 5 March 2026, behind Dean's collaborative song with Sam Fender, "Rein Me In", which peaked at number-one the same week.
+The song was certified double platinum by the British Phonographic Industry (BPI).

+In the United States, the song debuted at number 98 on the Billboard Hot 100, peaking at number five on the chart dated 23 May 2026.
+It became Dean's second top-ten song after "Man I Need", and made Dean the first British woman to place her first two top-five hits in the bracket simultaneously.
+The song was certified platinum by the Recording Industry Association of America (RIAA) for selling over one million copies.